tensorflow/models/research/slim/README.md

 This process may take several days, depending on your hardware setup.
-For convenience, we provide a way to train a model on multiple GPUs, and/or multiple CPUs, either synchrononously or asynchronously.
+For convenience, we provide a way to train a model on multiple GPUs, and/or multiple CPUs, either synchronously or asynchronously.
 See [model_deploy](https://github.com/tensorflow/models/blob/master/research/slim/deployment/model_deploy.py)
 for details.